L'histoire de Manon: Synopsis

 Manon and des Grieux have escaped into the swamp of Louisiana.
 All her former ambitions of wealth and splendour have been renounced for her love for des Grieux.
 While eluding their pursuers, Manon collapses and dies in his arms.

 Music in L'histoire de Manon

 MacMillan chose not to use music from Massenet's opera Manon, instead selecting other well-known pieces by the same composer such as Elegie and Méditation.
-The music, originally arranged and partially orchestrated by the British composer Leighton Lucas and re-orchestrated by the conductor Martin Yates in 2011, draws on thirteen operas and two oratorios as well as Massenet's orchestral suites, various mélodies and piano works.
+The music, originally chosen arranged and partially orchestrated by the British composer Leighton Lucas (with help from Royal Ballet pianist Hilda Gaunt) and re-orchestrated by the conductor Martin Yates in 2011, draws on thirteen operas and two oratorios as well as Massenet's orchestral suites, various mélodies and piano works.